 5. Add 1 tsp K2CO3.
 One time addition.

 6a.
-OLD STAGGERED NUTRIENT PROTOCOL - As history shows, this protocol works, but the new protocol (6b.) enhances the flavor of the mead in a noticeable way and avoids off flavors from DAP.
+OLD STAGGERED NUTRIENT PROTOCOL - As history shows, this protocol works, but the new protocol (6b.) improves the aroma and body of the mead and avoids off flavors from DAP.
 DO NOT USE BOTH!
 Pick 6a.
 OR 6b.

 Add 1 tsp DAP and 2 tsp of Fermaid K.

 -Add these again at 1.066 & 1.033 gravity.